qchenevier/MBA_memoire/doc/action_organization.md

 **From long-lived oligopolies to temporary monopolies.** The industrial economy was populated with oligopolies: industries in which a few large firms dominated their markets.
 This was a comfortable world, in which market shares rose and fell only gradually.
 This stability in the marketplace was mirrored by lifetime employment of managers.
 In contrast, the information economy is populated by temporary monopolies.
 Hardware and software firms vie for dominance, knowing that today's leading technology or architecture will, more likely than not, be toppled in short order by an upstart with superior technology [@Shapiro1999].

-### Networks strengthen Digital big players: more substitutes & rivalry
+### Networks create new Markets & Disruption: more substitutes & rivalry

 #### Networking everywhere: Virtual Networks and Platforms